open-sauced/guestbook/.github/PULL_REQUEST_TEMPLATE.md

 This PR adds <github-username> as a contributor.
 -->

+⚠️ **Important: Add your PR description outside of these comment tags.**

+For example: "This PR adds `your-github-username` as a contributor."

 ## What type of PR is this? (check all applicable)

 - [ ] 🤝 Add a contributor